layilin/SP23-33852/_annotations/book1_draft2.md

 43.605n There are three or four sorts of cacao, which differ from one another in the colour and goodness of their nuts.
 That from the Caraccas is certainly the best.
 There are three main varieties of cacao used in commercial chocolate production today: the Forastero, the Trinitario, and the Criollo.
 The Criollo is the most prized variety and probably the one Grainger was referencing, since it is still grown today in Venezuela (Caracas is the capital of Venezuela).

 43.605n This word is Indian.
-"Cacao" derives from the Nahuatl word *cacahuatl*.
+"Cacao" is derived from the Nahuatl word *cacahuatl*.
 The scientific name for cacao, *Theobroma cacao*, also includes a Greek term that translates to "food of the gods."

-43.606n Arabia Felix.
+[place] 43.606n Arabia Felix.
 The name Ptolemy gave to the south and southwest of Arabia because of its fertile landscape.

 [place] 43.606n Constantinople.
 Present-day Istanbul.

 43.606n eighty years.
 The "Errata" list at the end of *The Sugar-Cane* indicates that "eighty" should read "one hundred and fifty."

 44.611 well-fed.
-On line 430 of Book IV, Grainger admits that planters did not provide enslaved laborers with sufficient food for survival because they were more concerned with cutting the costs of plantation upkeep and maximizing sugar profits.
+In Book IV, line 430, Grainger admits that planters did not always provide enslaved laborers with sufficient food for survival.

 44.616 glander-pest.
 Grainger is referring to the glanders, a contagious disease in horses.